mckaywilkerson/Random_Projects/Email Assignment Reminder/README.md

 Thanks!

+Further Development Ideas:
-* Further development idea: integrate it directly with Asana via their API to update the assignments.
+* Integrate it directly with Asana via their API to update the assignments.